-The purpose of this consensus document was to assist physicians, pwMS, healthcare providers, and health policymakers in making decisions about vaccination as part of the global prevention strategy of pwMS.
-The recommendations represent a European expert consensus based on current knowledge and the best available evidence.
+The purpose of this consensus document is to assist physicians, pwMS, healthcare providers, and health policymakers in making decisions about the vaccination as part of the global prevention strategy of pwMS.
+The recommendations represent an European expert consensus based on current knowledge and best available evidence.